The Majority of Consumers Lose at Arbitration

 On the surface, it would seem like going through the BBB dispute resolution program is a good idea.
 As it turns out, not so much.

 Unfortunately for the consumer, there is a downside to arbitration: The consumer could end up receiving LESS than the California Lemon Law allows for!
 This is just one way in which arbitration favors the automobile manufacturers.
 Another advantage for automobile manufacturers is that an arbitrator is not required to apply the law the way a court would.
-And, the icing on the cake — the consumer could be stuck in arbitration for years.
+And, for the icing on the cake — the consumer could be stuck in arbitration for years.

 Vehicle manufacturers and the BBB have determined the rules of this patently unfair system.
 Even if the consumer does win, the consumer could end up with a fraction of what they are entitled to under the law.
 The rules serve the automobile manufacturers and dealers far more than they serve the consumer.